cowprotocol/conditional-smart-orders/README.md

 Your contract should inherit from `ConditionalOrder` and `EIP1271Verifier`.
 This ensures you are implementing the correct methods.
 If you want your contract to be picked up by a watchdog, don't forget to emit the `ConditionalOrderCreated` even in the constructor.

 Look at other example contracts for help/inspiration.
-To test your contract and make sure they comply with our style-guides please run
+To test your contract and make sure they comply with our style-guides please run:
 1. `forge test`
-2. `yarn format`
+2. `yarn fmt`